Defence mechanism: Vaillant's categorization

-Psychiatrist George Eman Vaillant introduced a four-level classification of defence mechanisms: Much of this is derived from his observations while overseeing the Grant study that began in 1937 and is on-going.
-In monitoring a group of men from their freshman year at Harvard until their deaths, the purpose of the study was to see longitudinally what psychological mechanisms proved to have impact over the course of a lifetime.
-The hierarchy was seen to correlate well with the capacity to adapt to life.
-His most comprehensive summary of the on-going study was published in 1977.
-The focus of the study is to define mental health rather than disorder.
+Psychiatrist George Eman Vaillant introduced a four-level classification of defence mechanisms.
+Much of this work is derived from his observations while overseeing the Grant Study, a longitudinal investigation that began in 1937 and continues to the present.
+In monitoring a cohort of Harvard men from their freshman year through late adulthood, Vaillant sought to determine which psychological mechanisms influenced long-term adaptation and life outcomes.
+The hierarchy of defences was found to correlate with overall psychological maturity and the capacity to adapt effectively to life’s challenges.
+The overarching aim of the study was to define the characteristics of mental health rather than psychopathology.